Rubel Hossain: Controversies

-Bangladeshi police arrested Hossain after Bangladeshi actress Naznin Akter Happy filed rape charges.
-He was in custody for three days, later the court granted him bail to participate for the 2015 Cricket World Cup.
+Bangladeshi police arrested Hossain after a Bangladeshi actress named Naznin Akter Happy filed rape charges against him.
+He was in police custody for three days but later the court granted him bail to participate for the 2015 Cricket World Cup.
 On Bangladesh's victory over England, in which Hossain played a starring role, Nazneen withdrew the charges.
 Because of Rubel's performance against England, Happy's lawyer, Debul Day, ended his participation in the case saying "I no longer wish to fight against Rubel after seeing Bangladesh succeed.
 Rubel should feel no pressure."